Judge Dredd: Dredd vs. Death: Plot

 In 2121, Mega-City One is a dystopian megacity of 800 million people, each holding the potential for criminal activity; to maintain total order, the city employs a law enforcement agency of "Street Judges", who act as police, judge, jury, and executioner.
 Judge Dredd is the city's most effective law enforcer, respected by all Judges and feared by all crooks.
-Judge Anderson of the Psi Division has a premonition of horrible plague that will befall the city.
+Judge Anderson of the Psi Division has a premonition of a horrible plague that will befall the city.
 Dredd is instructed to keep an eye out for any leads regarding Anderson's vision.

 Later while on patrol, Dredd encounters a pack of feral vampires attacking civilians.
 After dispatching them, Dredd is informed that an aircraft filled with vampires has crashed into the Nixon penitentiary, disabling all of the automated defenses and sparking a prison riot.
 Dredd is dispatched to help secure the penitentiary.
 In the ensuing chaos, the ethereal spirits of the Dark Judges manage to escape from their containment cells.
 Without any leads to follow up on, Dredd returns to regular patrol while the Psi Division tries to locate the Dark Judges.
 Dredd stumbles upon a death cult that is in the process of creating physical bodies for the Dark Judges' spirits to inhabit.
 By the time Dredd manages to fight through the cult, the ritual has already been completed and the Dark Judges are once again roaming the streets of Mega-City One.

 Dredd is called to a nearby megamall, where a massive zombie outbreak has taken place.
 Though it is initially believed that the outbreak is the work of Judge Death, it is later determined that both the vampires and zombies that have been appearing in Mega-City One are humans infected by a genetically engineered retrovirus developed by Dr. Icarus for a pet reanimation business.
 Dredd is sent to arrest Dr. Icarus, but Dr. Icarus injects himself with a modified version of his virus before seemingly falling to his death.
 Dr. Icarus' lab then begins to self-destruct, forcing Dredd to flee.